dotnet/msbuild/README.md

 Questions & Comments
 --------------------

-For any and all feedback, please use the Issues on this repository.
+For all feedback, use the Issues on this repository.

 License
 -------